Anti-aging and Functional Medicine

 “Ten minutes of sunlight a day” is something you have probably seen or heard about in the media.
 This simple suggestion is not true if your skin does not contain the right fatty acids.
 Even during the summer many people are vitamin D deficient!

-Vitamin D deficiency is in addition to poor bone health is associated with decreased immunity, muscle mass and possibly depression.
+Vitamin D deficiency in addition to poor bone health is associated with decreased immunity, muscle mass and possibly depression.

 Leaky gut syndrome occurs when the intestinal lining is altered or damaged.
 Possible causes include: poor diet, stress, toxins, infections, medications or parasites.
 This leads to increased permeability of the gut wall allowing harmful substances to be absorbed from the gastrointestinal tract.
 The diagnosis of leaky gut syndrome is made through stool testing.